AOEpeople/aoe_technology_radar/data/radar/2017-03-01/node-js.md

 Many PaaS providers (AWS, Google Cloud Platform, Azure) support node, including deployment and monitoring services out of the box for scalable stateless applications.

-At AOE, we successfully use node.js-based applications for smaller services or internal tools such dashboards.
+At DCX, we successfully use node.js-based applications for smaller services or internal tools such dashboards.